software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 git push --set-upstream origin kaltsoon
 ```

 Now, let's check that our branch is pushed to GitHub.
 Open the repository in GitHub and click the branch selector which says "main" below the repository name.
 We should see our branch there.
-Click the branch and check that the file exists in the `documentation` folder.
+Click the branch and check that the changes are visible in GitHub.

 {: .important-title }